ImperialCollegeLondon/CCITK/ccitk/ukbb/README.md

 export PATH=$PATH:/vol/biomedic2/wbai/git/ukbb_cardiac/third_party/ubuntu_16.04_bin/

 # download job.py has to be run when in ukbb/download dir.
+10k about 6-8 hours for sa, la and ao
 ccitk-ukbb-batch-download
 # batch args
 --n-partition 10 --n-threads 0